Who will be a contestant on Dancing on Ice 2020? Confirmed and rumoured line-up

 Amber Gill

-Series five winner winner Amber is reportedly being eyed up by ITV to see if she can replicate her success in the sun while on the ice.
+Series five Love Island winner Amber is reportedly being eyed up by ITV to see if she can replicate her success in the sun while on the ice.

 “The Dancing On Ice casting team are delighted with the decision to snap up Amber,” an insider told The Sun.